hipe/tmx/lib/skylab/brazen/doc/issues/062-the-zerk-narrative.md

 ## :#note-023

-our "normal persistece names" are lowercase with underscores. in the datastore, variable names cannot have underscores but dashes are OK. so a conversion is necessary in both directions.
+our "normal persistece names" are lowercase with underscores. in the collection, variable names cannot have underscores but dashes are OK. so a conversion is necessary in both directions.

-it is "right" for the datastore to expect to receive only valid names, because otherwise how should the datastore decide how to do a conversion of names, when that conversion might be lossy?
+it is "right" for the collection to expect to receive only valid names, because otherwise how should the collection decide how to do a conversion of names, when that conversion might be lossy?

 (information is lost: `foo-bar_baz` -> `foo-bar-baz` -> `foo_bar_baz`)

-on the other end, the problem of making names 'look right' for the datastore should not be a concern of the business objects: the datastore may certainly change and we want the business layer to be insulated from this. busiess objects are providing name value pairs in a format that is "normal" by some standard, and somewhere in this pipeline we need to convert those names to names compatible with the datastore.
+on the other end, the problem of making names 'look right' for the collection should not be a concern of the business objects: the collection may certainly change and we want the business layer to be insulated from this. busiess objects are providing name value pairs in a format that is "normal" by some standard, and somewhere in this pipeline we need to convert those names to names compatible with the collection.

 for now, that place is here. but this has become [#029], which suggests a possible better way.